-The second-generation Kia Niro EV debuts in Australia with a two-prong line-up priced from $65,300 to $72,100 before on-road costs, up to 460km claimed driving range, and a modern exterior and interior overhaul.
+The second-generation Kia Niro EV is now available in Australia, priced from $66,590 to $72,360 before on-road costs, with up to 460km claimed driving range, and a modern exterior and interior overhaul.

-It’lll also be available in a hybrid (HEV) driveline, though Australians won’t be offered a plug-in-hybrid (PHEV) option as per its short-lived predecessor.
+It’s also available in a hybrid (HEV) drivetrain, though Australians won’t be offered a plug-in-hybrid (PHEV) option as per its short-lived predecessor.

 The entry-level Niro EV S is eligible for most Australian state incentives, but the GT-Line’s price tag crosses the thresholds for select rebates.
 Check out our comprehensive guide for more information.

-The electric small SUV takes on the more affordable BYD Atto 3 and MG ZS EV, along with the similarly priced Hyundai Kona Electric, Tesla Model Y, and almost crosses price-wise with its very own Kia EV6 flagship.
+The electric small SUV takes on the more affordable BYD Atto 3 and MG ZS EV, along with the upcoming new-generation Hyundai Kona Electric, Tesla Model Y, and almost crosses price-wise with its very own Kia EV6 flagship.